gjsify/ts-for-gir/packages/cli/README.md

 export default Gtk;
 ```

-> The `"esm"` module type is recommended for Gjs applications as it makes use of the ESM import syntax, which is more modern and flexible compared to imports.gi / CommonJS imports.
-This allows for a more streamlined and convenient way of using the generated types in your Gjs application.
+> The `"esm"` module type is recommended for GJS applications as it makes use of the ESM import syntax, which is more modern and flexible compared to imports.gi / CommonJS imports.
+This allows for a more streamlined and convenient way of using the generated types in your GJS application.
 Support for ES modules can be activated in `gjs` with its `gjs -m` flag.

 When `"cjs"` and [`noNamespace`](#nonamespace) is set, the generated JavaScript files will use the CommonJS format exports and the `imports.gi` object for imports.
 For example: